getreu/tp-note/docs/source/tpnote--manpage.md

     overwrites the locale setting stored in '`{{ lang }}`'.
 Unlike '`LANG`', the environment variable '`TPNOTE_LANG`' is encoded as IETF BCP 47 language tag, e.g. '`en-US`'.

+TPNOTE\_LANG\_DETECTION

+>   If set, this variable overwrites the configuration file variables
+    '`tmpl.filter_get_lang`' and '`tmpl.filter_map_lang`', thus selecting
+    potential language candidates for the automatic language detection.
+The string contains a comma and space separated list of ISO 63901 codes, e.g.
+    '`fr`' or IETF BCP 47 tags, e.g. '`fr-FR`'.
+Here an example of a complete
+    string: '`de-DE, en, fr-FR, hu`'.
+The user's default locale '`{{ lang }}`' is automatically added to the list.
+Note, that the language detection algorithm determines only the language subtag, e.g. '`en`'.
+The region subtag will be added as indicated in your configuration.
+Subsequent entries that differ only in the region subtag, e.g. '`en-GB, en-US`' are ignored.

+>   For debugging observe the value of '`SETTINGS`' in the debug log:

+>   ```sh
+>   TPNOTE_LANG_DETECTION="de-DE, en, fr_FR" tpnote -d trace -b
+>   ```

 TPNOTE\_BROWSER